 If you live in the US, nope!
 All US orders ship for free.
 If you live outside the US, we charge a flat rate of $15 for shipping.

 All orders are made in and shipped out of Fayetteville, Arkansas.

 Which shipping carrier do you use?

 How long does your shipping take?
 Can I rush ship an order?

 Most orders will arrive at your doorstep 2-4 days after you receive a shipping confirmation email from us.
+(International orders will take about a week or so.)
 If you need to rush ship something or need a garment by a certain date, please contact us before placing your order.

 Do you ship outside the US?